Oregon Truck Safety

 Records Requirement -- Keep a copy of each truck and driver safety inspection for 12 months.

 Questions?
-Carriers can call the Motor Carrier Transportation Division -- 503-373-0982 or 503-378-8811 -- if they're unable to meet requirements within 15 days of an inspection, or if they have questions about a safety inspection.
+Carriers can call the Motor Carrier Transportation Division -- (503) 373-0982 -- if unable to meet requirements within 15 days of an inspection, or for questions about a safety inspection.

 - General Inspection Refresher - Classroom